nodejs/node/doc/api/stream.md

 * Returns: {Promise}

-Returns a promise resolving to the full content read as Blob.
+Returns a promise fulfilled with the full content as a {Blob}.

 ##### `readable.body`
 <!--- YAML>